Skip to content

 When a server returns 402 Payment Required, Routeweiler:

-4. Enforces budgets — per-agent spend caps with Ed25519-signed draw receipts.
+4. Enforces budgets for agent or session with Ed25519-signed draw receipts.

 Supported rails